farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 ### Aspects and Scale

-<a id="_idTextAnchor028"></a>Active situation aspects sometimes represent a supernatural effect.
+Active situation aspects sometimes represent a supernatural effect.
 In these cases, the GM may determine that invoking the aspect grants the additional benefit of its scale.
 Furthermore, a supernaturally created aspect can justify scale on some actions even without an invoke, such as in the case of a veil or high-tech camouflage suit; you need not invoke **Veiled** to gain Supernatural scale when sneaking about.

 #### Does Scale Apply When Supernaturally Creating an Advantage?